 Virunga National Park is Africa’s oldest park established in 1925 as Albert National Park mainly to protect and conserve mountain gorillas when its borders were marked, under Belgian rule to promote sustainable tourism development.
-The park was later after independence in 1969 renamed Virunga national park to signify the chain of 8 volcanic mountains including the active Mt.
-Nyiragongo and Mt.
-Nyamuragira.
+The park was later after independence in 1969 renamed Virunga national park to signify the chain of 8 volcanic mountains including the active Mount Nyiragongo and Mount Nyamuragira.

 The park was declared a UNESCO world heritage site in 1979 and protected under the United Nations Ramsar wetland convention.
 No wonder why Virunga is today’s popular destination for many Africa safari goers seeking remote and untouched jungle experience.